cnapagoda/Spring4-Struts2-Hibernate4/README.md

 ### Struts 2 - Interceptors

 Struts2 Interceptors are responsible for most of the processing inside the Struts2 framework.
-You can register interceptor in Action class level or default for all action.
+You can register an interceptor in Action class level or make it default for all the actions.